Zog I: Background and early political career

-Zog was born as Ahmet Muhtar Zogolli in Burgajet Castle, near Burrel in northern Albania, third son to Xhemal Pasha Zogolli, and first son by his second wife Sadije Toptani in 1895.
+Zog was born as Ahmed Muhtar Bey Zogolli in Burgajet Castle, near Burrel in northern Albania, third son to Xhemal Pasha Zogolli, and first son by his second wife Sadije Toptani in 1895.
 His family was a beylik family of landowners, with feudal authority over the region of Mati.
+His grandfather was Xhelal Pasha Zogolli.
 His mother's Toptani family claimed to be descended from the sister of Albania's greatest national hero, the 15th-century general Skanderbeg.
-He was educated at Galatasaray High School (French: Lycée Impérial de Galatasaray) in Beyoğlu, a district of the capital of the Ottoman Empire, of which Albania was an integral part.
+He was educated at Galatasaray High School (French: Lycée Impérial de Galatasaray) in Beyoğlu, a district of the capital of the Ottoman Empire.
 Upon his father's death in 1911, Zogolli became governor of Mat, being appointed ahead of his elder half-brother, Xhelal Bey Zogolli.

-In 1912, he participated at the Albanian Declaration of Independence as the representative of the Mat District.
+In 1912, he participated in the Albanian Declaration of Independence as the representative of the Mat District.
 As a young man during the First World War, Zogolli volunteered on the side of Austria-Hungary.
 He was detained at Vienna in 1917 and 1918 and in Rome in 1918 and 1919 before returning to Albania in 1919.
 During his time in Vienna, he grew to enjoy a Western European lifestyle.
 Upon his return, Zogolli became involved in the political life of the fledgling Albanian government that had been created in the wake of the First World War.
 His political supporters included many southern feudal landowners called beys, Turkish for "province chieftain" with title variations including Beyg, Begum, Bygjymi.
 The Bey title refers to the social group to which he belonged, which was also used by noble families in the north, along with merchants, industrialists, and intellectuals.
 During the early 1920s, Zogolli served as Governor of Shkodër (1920–1921), Minister of the Interior (March–November 1920, 1921–1924), and chief of the Albanian military (1921–1922).
 His primary rivals were Luigj Gurakuqi and Fan S. Noli.
 In 1922, Zogolli formally changed his surname from Zogolli to Zogu, which sounds more Albanian.

 In 1923, he was shot and wounded in Parliament.
 A crisis arose in 1924 after the assassination of one of Zogu's industrialist opponents, Avni Rustemi; in the aftermath, a leftist revolt forced Zogu, along with 600 of his allies, into exile in June 1924.
-He returned to Albania with the backing of Yugoslav forces and Yugoslavia-based General Pyotr Wrangel's White Russian troops led by Russian Gen Sergei Ulagay and became Prime Minister.
+He returned to Albania with the backing of Yugoslav forces and Yugoslavia-based General Pyotr Wrangel's White Russian troops led by Russian Gen Sergei Ulagay and became prime minister.